Koohori/IBDP/nts/geo/5_human_development_and_diversity/2_changing_identities_and_cultures.md

 - populism
     - idea that every political decision in a democracy shouldr eflect what the majority of citizens belive, not what the majority of politicians belive

+### Top global risks in 2024
+- extreme weather
+- ai-generated migration/disinformation
+- societal and/or political polarization
+- cost of living crisis
+- cyberattacks
+- economic downturn
+- disrupted supply chain or critical goods and resources
+- escalation of armed conflicts